mortzaCFT/NetTool/README.md

 I want to help you understand Bash Scribe as much as possible.
 I hope this program can help you get started faster.

 ## Feature

-1.Has Main menu for help  you in learning \
+1. Has Main menu for help  you in learning

-2.ip_info \
+2. ip_info

-3.Display your ip(With host you can change the host) 4.check connection,Wlan Controol \
+3. Display your ip(With host you can change the host)

+4. check connection,Wlan Controol

-5.off and on your Ethernet \
+5. off and on your Ethernet

-5.Check Port(Fttp),GET MAC \
+6. Check Port(Fttp),GET MAC

-6.Wifi Tool!Show Information interfaces and display a Attrib... \
+7. Wifi Tool!Show Information interfaces and display a Attrib...

-7.A log folder report!
+8. Disable or On your FireWall Vary simple!
+Just Two Key need to enter!

 AND OTHER Soon....
 ## Hint
 I Writte a Simple Lang for Speed to use. \